 Founded in 1986 through the Texarkana Public Library, the Literacy Council has served as the area's leading community education center helping thousands of residents meet academic and workforce goals.
 Students can learn a diverse set of knowledge and skills including math, reading, technology, foreign language, and test preparation, among other subject areas.

 The Literacy Council is a 501(c)3 non-profit organization that is governed by a board of directors and is managed by an executive director.
-The Council also is proud to partner with Americorps to have two part-time volunteers who work with students.
-This fall, the Council hopes to add interns from local colleges and more community volunteers to its team.
+The Council also is proud to partner with AmeriCorps to have part-time tutors who work with students.
+Additionally, the Council is proud to have interns from Texas A&M University - Texarkana and a number of community volunteers on its team.